mate-academy/qa_pw_oop_coffee-cart/README.md

 ## Description

-In this task you will practice to build the page classes hierarhy and enable the oop principles utulization.
+In this task, you will practice building the page classes hierarchy and apply the OOP principles.

 ## Preparation